Waterless Urinals

 What is a waterless urinal?

 A waterless urinal is a urinal that does not require flushing.
-In waterless urinals, urine passes through a one-way valve into a trap which has a liquid less dense than urine.
+In waterless urinals, urine passes through a one-way valve into a trap, which has a liquid that is less dense than urine.
 Having a liquid which is less dense than urine means that urine falls through the liquid and is less likely to cause an odour.

 How do waterless urinals work?

 When urine passes down the bowl, it goes through a strainer, sealing liquid and enters the waste pipe.
-These sealing liquids are typically oil-based and as urine is denser than oil, the urine falls through the sealing liquid, helping to protect against the occurrence of odours.
+These sealing liquids are typically oil-based, and as urine is denser than oil, the urine falls through the sealing liquid, which helps protect against the occurrence of odours.

 How much water do waterless urinals save?

-Using a waterless urinal can save up to 200,000 litres of water a year in comparison to a regular flushing urinal.
+Using a waterless urinal can save up to 200,000 litres of water a year compared to a regular flushing urinal.

 How to clean waterless urinals

-You can clean a waterless urinal with a cleaning and polishing fluid.
+You can clean a waterless urinal by cleaning and polishing fluid.
 All you need to do is spray the cleaning fluid on the urinal and scrub it with a brush afterwards.
 You can find a biodegradable blocking cleaning fluid on our website here.

 How to keep waterless urinals from smelling